Kazimierz Ajdukiewicz

 Kazimierz Ajdukiewicz (/pol/; 12 December 1890 – 12 April 1963) was a Polish philosopher and logician, a prominent figure in the Lwów–Warsaw school of logic.
+He taught at the University of Lwów, Adam Mickiewicz University, and the University of Warsaw.

 He originated many novel ideas in semantics.
-Among these was categorial grammar, a highly flexible framework for the analysis of natural language syntax and (indirectly) semantics that remains a major influence on work in formal linguistics.

-Ajdukiewicz's fields of research were model theory and the philosophy of science.
+Among these was categorial grammar, a highly flexible framework for the analysis of natural language syntax and, indirectly, semantics that remains a major influence on work in formal linguistics.
+Ajdukiewicz's fields of research centered on model theory and the philosophy of science.